sadanand-singh/Blog/posts/substring.rst

 It is quite brute force.
 I am not sure about the order of *find()* and *rfind()* built-in methods in Python.
-Assuming these are *O(n)*, my algorithm is in *O(n3)*.
+Assuming these are *O(n)*, my algorithm is in *O(n `3`:sup: )*.
 Please put your answers in comments below, if your answer has a better scaling.

-The function definition that I use for finding non-empty non-repeating strings is recurcive.
+The function definition that I use for finding non-empty non-repeating strings is recursive.

 .. code:: py